scare-scale/ScareScale/src/content/movie/dark-match-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /7q5RVohE85yuQ9uZWXEXlHmfUOE.jpg
+synopsis: "A small-time wrestling company accepts a well-paying gig in a backwoods town only to learn, too late, that the community is run by a mysterious cult leader with devious plans for their match."
 ---
-A small-time wrestling company accepts a well-paying gig in a backwoods town only to learn, too late, that the community is run by a mysterious cult leader with devious plans for their match.